ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 Click the `Create` button.

 !!! info "Why Ephemeral?"
-    We are using the **Ephemeral** implementation because this a short-lived demo and we do not need to retain the data.
+    You are using the **Ephemeral** implementation because this a short-lived demo and you do not need to retain the data.
 In a staging or production environment, you will most likely be using a MySQL deployment backed by a Persistent Volume Claim.
 This stores the data in a Persistent Volume (basically a virtual hard drive), and the data will persist beyond the life of the container.

 A minute or two later, in the `Topology` view of your OpenShift Console, you should see `mysql` in running state.
 (Click on the Topology icon for `mysql` to bring up the side panel)